ItsTuukka/Helsinki-city-bike-app/information.md

 ## Data from files to database

-In the backend/data folder there is a python script get_data.py that gets data from 4 .csv files (which are too big for github).
+In the backend/data folder there is a python script get_data.py that gets data from four .csv files (which are too big for github).
 It then transforms and validates that data and sends it to a database.
 The database in question being MongoDB.
 The free version of MongoDB could only hold 1.8 million journyes from the original 3.1 million.
 <br>
 <br>